realiti4/tradingfeatures/README.md

     bitfinex.get(1000)

-### Download history
+### Download all available history
-Bitfinex limits latest history call to 10000.
+Bitfinex limits most recent history call to 10000.
 If you would like get older data it is even more stricter.
-But you can specify a start and finish timestamp like below and get all 1h data under 5-10 minutes while respecting Bitfinex's api call limits.
-By default it'll download the entire history and you don't need to pass 'start' and 'end'
+But you can download all history in 2 lines with this tool easily under 5-10 minutes while respecting Bitfinex's api call limits.
+By default it'll download the entire history and you don't need to pass 'start' and 'end'.
+But you can also specify any timestamp 'start=1464778000' and 'end=1564778000' etc. like below.

     df = bitfinex.get_hist('1h')
     df.to_csv('bitfinex_1h.csv', index=False)

     df = bitfinex.get_hist('30m', start=1464778000, end=int(time.time()))
     df.to_csv('bitfinex_30m.csv', index=False)

-By default it will try to download all avaliable history up to current date.
-You can also specify any timestamp like 'start=1464778000' and 'end=1564778000 etc.'

 ### Update csv file